Has Your Home or Business been invaded by Wildlife? It May Be Time To Contact the Critter Control Experts!

 The warning sign to watch.

-Most of the snakes invading Houston homes aren't poisonous, though that doesn't mean you shouldn't call a professional if you spot them.
+Most of the snakes invading Houston homes aren't venomous, though that doesn't mean you shouldn't call a professional if you spot them.

 The most common snake you'll encounter is a Texas rat snake, and usually they'll be in your structure because they're looking for food.
 They're following a pheromone trail left by mice and rats.